 You will need 3 main ingredients:

 - Potatoes – as mentioned above these should be waxy potatoes.
 If you have leftover boiled potatoes, these will be perfect to use.
-Otherwise, just boil the potatoes in salted water until you can pierce them easily with the point of knife, then drain them and let them cool.
-You can leave the skins on the potatoes or peel the, mthe choice is up to you.
+Otherwise, just boil the potatoes in salted water until you can pierce them easily with the point of a knife, then drain them and let them cool.
+You can leave the skins on the potatoes or peel them, the choice is yours.
 If the skins are very thin, I like to leave them on, as they crisp up nicely when the potatoes are frying.

 - Onions – I prefer to use white or yellow onions, but you could use red onions if you prefer.
 The onions should be peeled and thinly sliced.

 - Bacon – the bacon should be cut into approximately half-inch (just over 1cm) dice.
 You can use either back bacon or streaky bacon, but be aware that streaky bacon contains a lot more fat.

 In addition to the above you will also need the following:

 - Sunflower oil – for frying the onions and bacon.
 You can use any neutral flavoured oil.